kc-z-e-n/PopcornTogether/README.md

 -|-|-
 |1.
 Results Page|Unable to run a new search when on results page|Will have to debug|
 |2.
 Filter component|The title field in the filter component is redundant and does not run the search correctly|Remove title field and retest filter component|

+<div style="page-break-after: always;"></div>

+## Conclusion

+PopcornTogether is an app created for movie lovers.
+It features a wide range of movie discovery tools and serves as your trusty movie log.
+Discover new movies to watch with friends, or simply hijack their lists for inspiration!

+Below are the completed list of features that PopcornTogether provides:

+- Movie Search
+- Movie Discovery
+- Personal Profile & Watch Statistics
+- Watchedlist
+- Wishlist
+- Friends List
+- Community Reviews
+- Movie Match

+## Next Steps

+As we reach the end of the Orbital program, we still have further steps we can take to improve upon the app.

+1. Debugging known issues
+2. Cleaning up the UI

+Other improvements we can make to the app are listed below:

+1. Making the app more responsive to different screen sizes
+2. Add more movie match selectors
+3. Conduct further testing